afieldi/2018-Riot-API-Challenge/README.md

 # Future Plans
 Unfortunately there are likely not to be many future for this project in its’ entirety.
 To display missions we had to setup a proxy that intercepts and alters mission data before it gets to your client.
 While allowed for this API Challenge, this is not acceptable for a publicly distributed application.
 Due to this there it is likely that even if we continue this project, it will be in a different form.

 However that is not to say we have no regrets with this project.
 There were a lot of things that we wanted to include but simply didn’t have the time for.
-For example we wanted to create custom missions for players.
-For example, if we noticed that you were a bad warder in past games we would give you missions like, “Achieve this vision score” in a game or something.
+For example we wanted to create personalized missions for players.
+For example, if we noticed that you were a bad warder in past games we would give you missions such as, “Achieve x vision score” in a game.
 Another idea for the future was creating pools of clans.
 We would try and match up clans of similar size into smaller pools.
-The goal of this in the future would be to create a group of people that you eventually get to know by playing against them consistently.
+The goal of this would be to eventually create a group of people that you get to know by playing against them consistently.

 # Conclusion